-1.3 Constitutive documents or Charter documents
+1.3 Constitutive Documents

 1.3.1 Board Charter

 The Board Charter has been duly approved by the Board and is reviewed by the latter on a regular basis.
 The Charter provides for delegation of authority and clear lines of responsibility with a reporting mechanism whereby matters affecting the affairs and reputation of the Fund are duly escalated to the Board of the Fund.